Causes of Chronic Pain

 Clearly, it is necessary to both reduce pain and control stress at the same time.
 Things like time management, bio-feedback, chiropractic, yoga breathing, hypnosis and acupuncture are all really beneficial for pain relief because they also help to manage stress.

-Food choices are also a big issue.
+What we choose to eat is a big issue.
 When eating processed foods the nerves aren’t being properly fed.
 They become innervated, raising pain levels due to irritation. pH values become too acidic, which also contributes to pain.
 An alkalizing diet that features plenty of fresh fruits and vegetables will feed the nerves and reduce irritation, easing pain.
 Staying hydrated also helps to relieve stress and reduce acid elevation in the pH.

-Exercise is also a key element in pain reduction.
+Movement is also a key element in pain reduction.
 Exercise pumps lymphatics and prompts endorphin release, which blocks pain signals and makes you feel better.
 So, exercise helps you both emotionally and biochemically with pain as long as you don’t put undue stress on injured areas of the body.
 Stretching, yoga and Tai Chi and are all helpful for pain management.

 So, when considering ways of managing pain, don’t forget to manage stress at the same time.
 This dual approach will increase your effectiveness at easing both.